jfrog/jfrog-mission-control-2.0/OnBoardingScripts/README.md

 - Instances

-  A list of Artifactory instances to execute this script
+  A list of Artifactory instances to execute this script.

 - User Name